 Nurses used to give us alcohol swabs for cleaning our fingers.
 Now they say not to use alcohol at all because it dries the skin, which can lead to pain and other problems.
 Just wash your hands in soap and warm water and rinse and dry them well before you monitor.

-Use your monitor
+Use your blood sugar monitor everyday

 The most important advice I can give is to use your monitor every day.
 Find test strips you can afford and get the free monitor that goes with them.
 Your monitor stands between you and serious complications from sudden low blood sugars and persistent highs.
 Don’t leave home without it and don’t try to live without it.
 I wish you all the best.